DaxterXS/plugin.video.Cielo/README.md

-# Diretta SkyTG24 Kodi plugin
+# Diretta Cielo Kodi plugin

-Kodi unofficial plugin to stream Sky Tg24 from the official website.
+Kodi unofficial plugin to stream Cielo from the official website.

 ## Installation